dry-python/classes/README.md

 ## Example

-Imagine, that you want to bound implementation to some particular type.
+Imagine, that you want to bind implementation to some particular type.
 Like, strings behave like this, numbers behave like that, and so on.

 The good realworld example is `djangorestframework`.
-It is build around the idea that different data types should be converted differently to and from `json` format.
+It is built around the idea that different data types should be converted differently to and from `json` format.

 What is the "traditional" (or outdated if you will!) approach?